darwaishx/deep-learning-with-deeplens-reinvent-2018/3-Worker-Safety/README.md

   - Choose US East (N. Virginia)
   - Click Next.
 4. Leave default values for following steps and on last screen click Create bucket.
+5. Go to bucket you just created and click on Permissions.
+6. Under Public access settings, click Edit
+7. Uncheck all four checkboxes and click Save.
+NOTE: This step makes objects in your S3 bucket public.
+We doing this to reduce few steps in the workshop, but you should not do that for production workloads.
+Instead it is recommended to use S3 Signed URLs to give time limited access to objects in S3.

 ### Create Lambda Function